phazelift/strings.js/README.md

 _________________

 **types.js**
-> The entire (1.3kb minified) library is included in strings.js.
+> The entire library is included in strings.js.
 Check the repo for general info and API.